Top BIM Software Tools in 2023

 My personal opinion about BIMx:

-Graphisoft is one of the very few companies that has more than one solution on this list – and this particular solution is just as versatile as the previously mentioned ArchiCAD.
+Graphisoft is one of the very few companies that has more than one solution on this list, and this particular solution is just as versatile as the previously mentioned Archicad.
 BIMx is an extremely useful application that offers presentation and coordination capabilities in a single package.
-It can be used to view and interact with BIM models in either 2D or 3D on mobile platforms (Android, iOS) and desktop devices (Windows, Mac), it can perform project markups and in-context measurements, and so on.
-Mobile applications are not particularly widespread in the architecture/BIM industry, which is why the versatility and speed of BIMx is a welcome addition to this BIM software list.
+It can be used to view and interact with BIM models in either 2D or 3D on mobile platforms (Android, iOS) and desktop devices (Windows, Mac), it can perform project markups and in-context measurements, and more.
+Mobile applications are not particularly widespread in the architecture/BIM industry, which is why the versatility and speed of BIMx is a welcome addition to this list of BIM software applications.

 Procore